 You can add additional information to the user's profile after clicking Save.

-When you are finished entering information, you can close the user's profile by navigating away from it.
+- When you are finished entering information, you can close the user's profile by navigating away from it.
 The information you entered is saved automatically.

 Adding user contact information

-A user account can contain multiple types of contact information, including email, Google, Twitter, Facebook, and phone.
+A user account can contain multiple types of contact information, including email, phone, and social media, like Google, Twitter, and Facebook.